 The Group estimates the loss allowance on balances with banks at the end of the reporting period at an amount equal to 12-month ECL.
 None of the balances with banks at the end of the reporting period are past due and taking into account the historical default experience and the current credit ratings of the banks, the Group has recorded an impairment loss of QR.
-776 thousand during the year ended 31 December 2022 (2021: QR.
-32,170 thousand).
+2,106 thousand during the year ended 31 December 2023 (2022: QR.
+776 thousand).
 Details about the Group's impairment policies and the calculation of the loss allowance are provided in note 39.

-Non-cash transactions
+Non-cash transaction

-The principal non-cash transactions during the year ended 31 December 2022 comprise mainly of (i) acquisition of property, plant, and equipment of QR.
-965,020 thousand and (ii) proceeds from the disposal of financial assets satisfied by the receipt of shares of QR.
-84,870 thousand.
+The principal non-cash transactions during the year ended 31 December 2023 comprise mainly of acquisition of property, plant, and equipment and intangible assts of QR.
+832,416 thousand.